A subtle way to learn

 As an EdTech Coach, I am a firm believer that we cannot avoid the role of technology in education.
 While a lot of the time, technology is portrayed as a problem for learning in the classroom but if you dig deep, the problem is never the technology, it’s the pedagogy.
 We need to look at what a user of technology CAN do to make teaching or learning more meaningful.
 I continue to follow the Silent Way approach, the subordination of teaching to learning when I integrate technology into the classroom.
 Here are some authentic examples of students’ work:

-- Using Minecraft to build world and learn vocabulary
+- Using Minecraft to build worlds and learn vocabulary

 - Scanning QR codes during a scavenger hunt to solve clues